d-led/ipc_example/README.md

 This example is deliberately limited in scope.
 While the behavior (sync vs. async/buffering/etc..) is not defined in an abstraction, the `send` and `receive` methods of zeromq and nanomsg sockets are hidden behind a unified facade.

 On Windows the nanomsg ipc socket pair is selected.
 On other platforms - zeromq.
+The example first creates and uses a default socket, and then, explicitly, a nanomsg one.

 Windows: